-The awards and honours received by our faculty are another important indicator of the excellence and impact of the University of Alberta's professoriate.
+The awards and honours received by our faculty are another important indicator of the excellence and impact of the U of A's professoriate.
 Such awards and honours reflect both the quality of the professors recruited and retained, and the quality of the environment and opportunities provided for them to have impact in their fields.
-The U of A benchmarks its progress in recruiting and supporting exceptional scholars, as evidenced by faculty awards and honors, against a target peer group of Canadian and U.S. institutions.
+The U of A benchmarks its progress in recruiting and supporting exceptional scholars, as evident from faculty awards and honours, against a target peer group of Canadian and U.S. institutions.
 The U of A also works to ensure that achievements of its professoriate are recognized by distinguished groups, and celebrates that recognition when it occurs.
 U of A faculty received several notable awards during 2012.
-Highlights include Dr Lorne Babiuk, Vice-President (Research)'s receipt of one of the world's most prestigious health research awards, the Canada Gairdner Wightman Award.
-Greg Hollingshead, Professor Emeritus, was awarded the Order of Canada.
+Highlights include Dr. Lorne Babiuk, vice-president (research), receiving one of the world's most prestigious health research awards, the Canada Gairdner Wightman Award.
+Greg Hollingshead, professor emeritus, was awarded the Order of Canada.
 Researchers affiliated with the Alberta Glycomics Centre were awarded the 2012 NSERC Brockhouse Canada Prize for Interdisciplinary Research in Science and Engineering, the first such award given to researchers at our institution.
-Four faculty members were elected as Fellows to the Royal Society of Canada, two to the Canadian Academy of Health Sciences, and one to each of the Agricultural Institute of Canada and the American Academy of Nursing.
+Four faculty members were elected as Fellows of the Royal Society of Canada, two to the Canadian Academy of Health Sciences, and one to each of the Agricultural Institute of Canada and the American Academy of Nursing.